Observations, musings and conjecture about the world of software and technology

 Four photos of vehicles matching the search resultsDirections to the parking bay

-To the casual user of the application, the number plates – and this is what I’m really talking about when I say “privacy” – appears to be indiscernible.
+To the casual user of the application, the number plates – and this is what I’m really talking about when I say “privacy” – appear to be indiscernible.
 Certainly it’s not clear from the images above but it’s also not clear after screen grabbing and expanding it:

 Close up shot of a vehicle